 We will also use direct debits to collect racking fees for those who keep private boats at the club, and race fees for those entering races, together with a small charge for taking boats to the race (trailering).
 Racking will be collected monthly with subs, and race fees and trailering will be collected shortly after each race.

 Direct debits may only be used for any other payments after prior agreement with the member.

 Direct debits are operated on our behalf by an organisation called GoCardless.
 They are regulated by the Financial Conduct Authority and subject to the normal Direct Debit Guarantee.

 There are two ways of setting up a Direct Debit mandate:

 - Whilst you are completing your membership application, go to the GoCardless secure website at https://dashboard.gocardless.com/api/paylinks/106YH0RTMF and complete the simple sign-up form.
 GoCardless will then contact your bank to complete the formalities, and notify the club Treasurer of your sign-up.

 - If you have not signed up via this link by the time the Treasurer receives a copy of the form, he/she will arrange for GoCardless to send you an e-mail containing the link and a request to sign up.

 The club is affiliated to the sport's governing body British Rowing.
 British Rowing offers membership for individuals which is additional to our club membership.

 Rowers who want to compete in open regattas and races held under the auspices of British Rowing need to be racing members of British Rowing.
-The current cost of this is:

 The club encourages members who don't want to race to join British Rowing as non racing members (silver membership).
 You get full involvement with the sport, extra insurance cover and a superb glossy monthly magazine, which would cost you more than that at the book stall (if you could buy it there which you can't).